ujjavala/trade-management-app/README.md

 #### TradeManagementApp.Domain

 -   **Models**: Defines the core domain entities (e.g., `Account`, `Trade`, `TradeStatus`) that represent the business concepts.
+    -   `TradeStatus`: An enum representing the status of a trade (Placed, Executed, Expired).
+Serialized as strings in the API.
 -   **Repositories**: Defines the repository interfaces (e.g., `IAccountRepository`, `ITradeRepository`) that abstract the data access logic.

 #### TradeManagementApp.Persistence